Stefan485/Artificial-Intelligence-1/Week 10/readme.md

 This dataset is available on Kaggle as a part of Kaggle competition [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic/overview).
 There you can submit all of your generated predictions on the test set and see your score on the world leaderboard.
 I encourage you to try to further improve results from the exercises and submit them to the competition.

 ## Files
+- `titanic/` - folder for the Titanic task (we worked on exerciese)
     - `titanic_template.ipynb` - notebook with the template for this exercises
     - `titanic_solution.ipynb` - notebook with the solution for this exercises (still not fully completed - we will finish it in the next exercises)
     - `titanic_dataset/` - folder with the dataset for this exercises
+- `iris/` - folder for the Iris task (this is additional task for you to try).
+This is much simpler task than the Titanic, so if you are not sure how to start with the Titanic task, try this one first.
+    - `iris_template.ipynb` - notebook with the template for the Iris task
+    - `iris_solution.ipynb` - notebook with the solution for the Iris task
+    - `iris_dataset/` - folder with the dataset for the Iris task